Arron215/CS206_Project/README.md

 ***CS206 Project - Group Arron and Loi***
 # Exploring the Impact of Randomized Splitting Strategies on Delta Debugging

+## Overview

 This repo contains the prototype that were created for the project.
 The sanitize.py script is the toy function and includes a generated test input set.

 The specific ddmin algorithms are split into different scripts to allow for easier testing.

+The prototypes developed were based on the original ddmin algorithm detailed by Zeller in The Debugging Book website.
+We have 2 control groups, ddmin and ddmin\_random.
+The ddmin algorithm is a copy of the one referenced in the website.
+Other implementations were available, but it felt correct to borrow the implementation created by the original author of ddmin.

+## Usage Instruction

 To run the experiment, use the command
   ```bash
   python3 test_sanitize.py
   ```
-The prototypes developed were based on the original ddmin algorithm detailed by Zeller in The Debugging Book website.
-We have 2 control groups, ddmin and ddmin\_random.
-The ddmin algorithm is a copy of the one referenced in the website.
-Other implementations were available, but it felt correct to borrow the implementation created by the original author of ddmin.

-**File Descriptions**
+## File Descriptions

 *ddmin.py*: Traditional DDMin algorithm implementation from Zeller.